 A systematic approach used to identify, evaluate, and reduce or eliminate the possibility of an unfavorable deviation from the expected outcome of medical practice.

-Surplus contribution is the amount of capital insured’s must provide for a mutual company or reciprocal exchange during the early years of the company's operation.
+Surplus contribution is the amount of capital insureds must provide for a mutual company or reciprocal exchange.
+This is often collected during the early years of the company’s operation.
 As the company stabilizes and grows in financial strength, earned surplus from profits is added to the contributed surplus, and the contributed surplus can potentially be returned to the early policyholders.

 When a physician decides to stop practicing medicine in a claims-made policy, or switches to an occurrence (or occurrence type) policy form, they are required to purchase an extended reporting endorsement known as the tail or tail coverage.
 If you no longer have an active policy, you would be liable for any claims that are presented today for incidences that happened when you had a claims-made policy.
 Therefore, the tail coverage provides you with permanent protection for those previous years of exposure from your retroactive date to your date of cancellation.
 Most carriers will offer free tail provisions if physicians meet certain criteria, such as retirement, death, or permanent disability.
 When necessary, tail coverage is purchased from an insured’s previous claims-made carrier and the cost is based upon a filed factor applied to the prior year’s premium.

 Liability for the acts of someone employed, or contracted, by your practice.